-SUSTAIN is funded by the United States Agency for International Development (USAID) and is managed by University Research Co., LLC (URC) in partnership with sub-contractors: Integrated Community Based Initiatives (ICOBI), The AIDS Support Organization (TASO), Uganda Catholic Medical Bureau (UCMB), , Child Chance International (CCI), ACLAIM Africa, Uganda Protestant Medical Bureau (UPMB), Uganda Muslim Medical Bureau (UMMB) and AIDS Information Centre (AIC).
-Past sub-contractors (ending in 2014) included: Health Research Inc. (HRI), and Initiatives, Inc. A wide range of stakeholders are instrumental to the SUSTAIN project implementation including the Uganda Ministry of Health (MOH), National Medical Stores (MNS), Joint Medical Stores (JMS), hospital leadership, clinical staff, expert clients and volunteers, local and international partner organizations, and other implementing partners.
+SUSTAIN is funded by the United States Agency for International Development (USAID) and is managed by University Research Co., LLC (URC) in partnership with sub-contractors: Uganda Catholic Medical Bureau (UCMB), ACLAIM Africa, Uganda Protestant Medical Bureau (UPMB), Uganda Muslim Medical Bureau (UMMB), Amai Community Hospital, Dr. Ambrosoli Memorial Hospital Kalongo, Pope John’s Hospital Aber, St. Joseph’s Hospital, and St. Mary’s Hospital Lacor.
+Past sub-contractors included: Health Research Inc. (HRI), Initiatives, Inc, Integrated Community Based Initiatives (ICOBI), Child Chance International (CCI), The AIDS Support Organization (TASO) and AIDS Information Centre (AIC).
+A wide range of stakeholders are instrumental to the SUSTAIN project implementation including the Uganda Ministry of Health (MOH), National Medical Stores (MNS), Joint Medical Stores (JMS), hospital leadership, clinical staff, expert clients and volunteers, local and international partner organizations, and other implementing partners.

 SUSTAIN recognizes that partnership is of utmost importance in leveraging and increasing resources, building capacity and achieving meaningful health and social changes in Uganda.